Sony A6100: settings, tips and tricks

 - Wide: Wide focus area uses all focus points on the sensor.
 Ideal for action scenes where there is a lot of movement going on in your frame.

 - Zone: Select a zone on the monitor on which to focus, and the product will automatically select a focus area.

-- Flexible spot: Allows you to move the focusing frame to a desired point on the touch screen and focus on an extremely small subject in a narrow area.
-If you want to use this focus area, set it to medium or large, as the Sony A6100 will struggle to find focus when setting to small (except perhaps for close-up portraits where you’d want to focus on the iris of the eye)
+- Flexible spot: Allows you to move the focusing frame to the desired point on the touch screen and focus on an extremely small subject in a narrow area.
+If you want to use this focus area, set it to medium or large, as the Sony A6100 will struggle to find focus when set to small (except perhaps for close-up portraits where you’d want to focus on the iris of the eye)

-- Expand Flexible spot: If the camera can’t focus on a single selected point, it uses focus points around the flexible spot as a secondary priority area for focusing.
+- Expand Flexible Spot: If the camera can’t focus on a single selected point, it uses focus points around the flexible spot as a secondary priority area for focusing.

 - Tracking: When the shutter button is pressed and held halfway down, the product tracks the subject within the selected autofocus area.
 This setting is available only when the focus mode is set to Continuous AF.
 Point the cursor at Tracking on the Focus Area setting screen, and then select the desired area to start tracking using the left/right sides of the control wheel.
 You can also move the tracking start area to the desired point by designating the area as a zone, flexible spot or expand flexible spot.
 Accurate tracking can also make a difference when you lock onto a specific part of your subject.

 Tip: You can move the focus area in Flexible Spot, Expand Flexible Spot or Zone by touching the screen.

 The AF illuminator is a little red light allowing the Sony A6100 to focus more easily when the shutter button is pressed halfway.
 It automatically is switched off when you fully press the shutter.
 Leave it on except if you are using an underwater housing.